warwickdatasciencesociety/Heartcoding-Hackathon-Event/README.md

 ## Competition Details

-### Competition Guiding Questions
-Will be enable on the 4th March

 ### Winning Notebook and Prizes

 Stay tuned for the winners on the 4th March!
 The winning team will receive certificates!